Home Loans Self-Employed Less Than 2 Years

-Self-employed less than 2 years – qualifying for a home loan
+Self-employed under 2 years – qualifying for a home loan

 Most lenders require self-employed home loan applicants to have been working for themselves for at least two to three years.
 They have this requirement so they can see more than one tax return as part of the application process for an easier application process on their end.
 However, there are financial options available to you if you have been self-employed for less than two years.

 There are lenders that will accept one year’s tax returns or other alternative methods of verifying your income.

 If you’ve started your own business but are staying in the same industry then some lenders will consider your application even before you have adequate tax returns.

 There are a number of hurdles self-employed home loan applicants can face.